Updated on July 9th, 2025 by Felix Martinez

 However, not all utility stocks are created equal in this sense.

-Six utility stocks are on the prestigious list of Dividend Kings, a group of stocks with at least 50 consecutive years of dividend increases.
-You can see all 53 Dividend Kings here.
+Six utility stocks are on the prestigious list of Dividend Kings, a group of stocks that have achieved at least 50 consecutive years of dividend increases.
+You can see all 55 Dividend Kings here.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below: